arpitbbhayani/articles/blogs/abc.md

 ### Extending LSB to k-LSB
 To hold more data into the image we can substitute not `1` but `k` least significant bits.
 But we do so the image starts to distort which is never a good sign but a well-chosen image could do the trick and you wouldn't notice any difference.

-IMAGES for multiple k

 ## Randomized LSB
-A slightly more secure system is for the sender and receiver to share a secret key that specifies only certain pixels to be changed
+A regular LSB substitution technique starts substituting from pixel `0` and goes till `n`; this method is highly predictable.
+To make things slightly challenging sender and receiver could share a secret key through which they agree on the certain pixels that will be altered with LSB.
+This randomness makes LSB more secure and robust.

 ## Adaptive LSB
-adaptive  LSB  substitution  based  data  hiding  method  for  image. it takes care of noise sensitive area for embedding This  method  analyzes  the  edges,  brightness  and  texture  masking  of  the cover image to calculate the number of k-bit LSB for secret data embedding.
-The value of k is high  at  non-sensitive  image  region  and  over  sensitive  image  area  k  value  remain  small  to  balance  overall  visual  quality  of  image.
+Adaptive LSB uses k-bit LSB and varies `k` as per sensitivity of image region over which it is applied.
+The method analyzes the edges, brightness and texture of the image and calculates the value of `k` for that region and then does regular k-LSB on it.
+It keeps the value of `k` high at not-so-sensitive image region and low at sensitive region.
+This balances the overall quality of the image and makes it even more difficult to see distortions.

 ## PVD
 The pixel-value differencing (PVD) scheme uses the difference value between two consecutive pixels in a block to determine how many secret bits should be embedded.